• Menu

 Hope and meaning

-It’s good to have a positive outlook in life, but that can certainly be difficult when sociopaths wreak havoc.
+It’s good to have a positive outlook, but that can certainly be difficult when sociopaths wreak havoc in your life.
 This is where hope can be so helpful.
 It’s the feeling that even dire circumstances can change.

 Other positive emotions, such as gratitude and awe, simply don’t apply when life is bad.
 But hope can boost your experience of meaning in life, even is the face of trauma, adversity and uncertainty, according to the Edwards’ research.